 Readers are invited to send in their notifications of publications, abstracts and reviews of relevant books, articles or texts, and presentations at discussion meetings.
 Contributions should be written in English (notify if you need translation support).
-For articles a maximum of 3,000 words is observed; discussion contributions should be limited to 1,500 words.
+For articles a maximum of 3,000 words is observed; comments should be limited to a maximum of 1,500 words; for the length of discussion contributions, please contact the editor.
 Bibliographical references and internet links need to be exact.

 The articles and contributions express the views of their respective authors.
 Their publication is at the discretion of the editor.
 They may be freely adopted if correctly quoted with their source reference.
 We highly appreciate receiving a notification.

 New releases of ‘A Free Retriever’s Digest’ and eventual supplements can also be obtained by e-mail subscription.
 Please send a request via the contact form or to afreeretriever[at]gmail.com.

 Albeit great care is taken to ensure correct and readable English, linguistic mistakes and typographic errors do occur.
 We appreciate our readers notifying us of any language errors or mistakes they discover.

 Eventual errata and corrections are to be found in the respective release announcements on the blog.
 In case a new version appears inevitable, its pdf file is substituted, which implies a change of its file name.
 We therefore recommend administrators and editors, who wish to announce a new issue of ‘A Free Retriever’s Digest’ or refer to it, to provide a link to this blog announcement rather than to its release file.